Yarroudh/ZRect3D/README.md

   zrect buildings.city.json pointcloud.las
 ```

-This corrects the buildings height using the default configuration.
+This corrects the buildings ground floor elevation using the default configuration.
 The output consists of two files, the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file data with corrected heights for LoD2.2 building, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.

 ### Using Options